Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 Jupyter notebooks will be used for initial data exploration while MLflow will be used for model experimentation and registration.

-We will also have a basic monitoring system with Evidently AI, Prefect, Grafana and Postgres DB to throw some metrics based on a csv file and the model predictions.
+We will also have a basic monitoring system with Evidently AI, Prefect, Grafana and Postgres DB to display a few relevant metrics based on a csv file and the model predictions.
 In the end we will have a python script receiving the mentioned csv file and throwing out reasonable predictions about car prices while being orchestrated in a very basic way with Prefect.

 ## Dataset